 What is self-insurance?

-When you choose to self-insure, you set aside money to cover the unexpected instead of reaching out to an insurance company to purchase a traditional policy.
+When you choose to self-insure, you set aside money to cover unexpected events that may impact your home, vehicle or life instead of reaching out to an insurance company to purchase a traditional policy.
+Self-insurance is an alternative to any type of insurance including home, auto, and life.

 The primary perk of self-insuring is that while you are disaster-free, you get to pocket the money you would have paid in insurance premiums.
+This can end up saving you a lot of money, especially if you don’t incur a financial loss.
 The major drawback, though, is that when you do face an unexpected loss, the full burden of financially recovering from it falls to you.

 Self-insurance and the policy types it can replace

-Self-insurance can apply to various types of insurance.
+Self-insurance can apply to most types of insurance including car, home, and life.
 If you are wondering where you might be able to implement self-insurance in your own life, below are some policy types that self-insurance can replace.

-While most states require that drivers carry at least certain minimum levels of liability insurance from an insurance company, you may be able to explore self-insurance for other components of your car insurance coverage.
+Most states require that drivers carry at least certain minimum levels of liability coverage from an insurance company.
+But you may be able to explore self-insurance for other components of your car insurance coverage if you decide more coverage is necessary.

 For example, if you are concerned about monthly expenses, you could choose to get your liability coverage through a cheap insurance company and self-insure for other protections, like collision and comprehensive coverage.
 You could set aside money to repair or replace your vehicle if it is damaged.
 This would mean that, while you have a traditional insurance policy for your liability coverage, you would be self-insuring for the damages to your own vehicle.